 We find the leftovers keep for about 4-5 days in a container (with a tightly sealed lid) in the refrigerator.

-Bean chili will freeze great.
+Bean chili freezes great.
 Simply follow the instructions for making a batch of this chili, then let it cool completely.
 After it cools, carefully transfer to a freezer-safe container.

 It should keep for about 2-3 months in the freezer.